 It is striking that in both the Sikh and Muslim narratives of Guru Tegh Bahadur’s Martyrdom, there is no mention of kashmiri Pandits.
 What was the origin of this myth?

-The myth of Guru sacrificing his life for kashmiri pandits first finds mention in the works of Author Maucliffe, a British deputy In c.1909, McAuliffe`s “Sikh religion: Its Gurus, Sacred writings, and authors” was published.
+The myth of Guru sacrificing his life for kashmiri pandits first finds mention in the during the British age.
+Captain Murray wanted to get Sikh history recorded.
+He came in contact with Ratan Singh Bhangu and requested the latter to acquaint him with Sikh History.
+To this end, Bhangu wrote Guru Panth Prakash in 1841.
+This was the first book to mention this legend.
+In c.1909, McAuliffe`s “Sikh religion: Its Gurus, Sacred writings, and authors” was published.
 He states in the introduction how he had inserted an oath of loyalty to the British administration in the Khalsa initiation ritual.
 He is widely accredited for the translation of the Guru Granth Sahib from Gurmukhi to English

 His intentions behind writing this book, in his own words, are

 It seems, at any rate politic to place before the Sikh soldiery their Gurus prophecies in favor of the English and the texts of their sacred writings which foster their loyalty

 It is fairly clear that Guru Tegh Bahadur Ji’s influence was seen as a threat by Mughal administration and this was the reason for his execution.
 The narrative Tegh Bhadur sacrificing his life for Kashmiri Pandits has no historical background whatsoever and is a product of colonial British writings